ailtonbsj/crede-reservation/README.md

-# Crede Reservation
+# CREDE Reservation

-App do Crede Reservation e Orkidea Framework Alpha.
+App do CREDE Reservation e Orkidea Framework Alpha.

 ## How to use